frederikb96/frederikberg/content/news/it-sec/index.md

 ---

 Over the last few months, I have been focusing on cybersecurity and information security.
 I attended a lecture on [network security and cryptography](https://online.rwth-aachen.de/RWTHonline/ee/ui/ca2/app/desktop/#/slc.tm.cp/student/courses/483913?$ctx=design=ca;lang=en&$scrollTo=toc_overview) at the RWTH Aachen University.
 Furthermore, I acquired further practical expertise by completing the TryHackMe learning paths to attain certifications and taking part in challenges.
 Moreover, I completed the Google Cybersecurity Certificate and I am currently preparing for the CompTIA Security+ certificate.

-Short Statement about my motivation to work in that field:

-I am highly interested in cybersecurity, as it is crucial for both the present and future, especially in protecting critical infrastructure.
-My strengths include well-structured writing, effective planning, and a methodical approach to work.
-I am motivated and persistent in solving complex problems, constantly seeking the right technical solutions.
-I take my responsibilities seriously, supporting my team and aiming to positively impact society through my efforts in cybersecurity.

 # Certificates
 - [Google Cybersecurity Certificate](/uploads/cyber-cert.pdf)